 He /she should prepare a detailed unit cum period plan in the suggested format.
 He /she should prepare period wise interactive questions in advance.
 Children’s responses should be elicited and written on the board.
 This activity should help the children in generating the language.

-Planning: Development of a plan for instruction of entire unit is a professional exercise.
-Lot of thinking and reference of source books is required.
-It is a developmental exercise and the output can be improved year after year based on the experience and reflection.
+It is a developmental exercise, and the output can be improved year after year based on experience and reflection.
 Following are the steps for developing annual/year Plan and Unit cum Period Plan for High school classes.
 SCF envisions the planning of a lesson as detailed in the module.

-All the units and all the lessons may not require the same amount of time.
-So we may not be able to divide the time available equally among all the units.
 So, the teacher should first familiarize himself/herself with the book to be taught properly and assess it from the learners’ point of view.
-A careful calculation of the number of classes / periods each unit needs to be worked out carefully.
+A careful calculation of the number of classes/periods each unit needs to be worked out carefully.

 For successful transaction in the classroom, the teacher has to plan and prepare for it.
 Before going for transaction of a unit, the teacher should read the entire unit thoroughly and identify the possible discourses.
 He/should prepare a detailed unit cum period plan in the suggested format.